 The young lady producing the beautiful music is Catherine Chaw (25), sitting in the corner of the terrace and playing a traditional chinese string instrument called Guzheng.
-Five times a week Catherine entertains her audience from 7:30 to 9:30 pm.
+Three times a week Catherine entertains her audience from 7:30 to 9:30 pm.
 MALAYSIA INSIGHTS had the chance to talk to her and learn more about herself and her instrument.

 Catherine, you are playing a quite unique instrument, please tell us why did you opt for learning the Guzheng?